publiccodenet/publiccode.net/membership/founding-membership.md

 We’re currently looking for founding members to help build the Foundation for Public Code’s long term future by joining us now.

 Founding members are forward-thinking public organizations with a strong principled commitment to the existence of an ecosystem of public code.
-You’ll be willing to take co-ownership of the Foundation [in line with our draft principles] and be an advocate for public code.
+You’ll be willing to take co-ownership of the Foundation and be an advocate for public code.

 We are looking for organizations that can: